 Although Egypt had no silver mines, Ptolemy II (ruled 285-246 BCE) and Ptolemy III (ruled 246-221) also issued impressive silver dekadrachms (about 35 grams) and even a pentakaidekadrachm or 15-drachma piece of over 52 grams.
-These bore the images of queens Arsinoe II and Berenike II, respectively. [there’s no pic of the decadrachm.
-I’m assuming Arsinoe II is on it?]
-In recent auctions, these rarities have sold for prices ranging from US$14,000 to over $50,000.
+These bore the images of queens Arsinoe II and Berenike II, respectively.
+In recent auctions, these rarities have sold for prices ranging from $14,000 to over $50,000.

-The early Roman Republic also lacked silver, and during the third century BCE various cities cast crude bronze coins called aes grave (“heavy bronze”).
-The largest pieces weighed a full Roman pound (about 325 grams), and there were a range of fractions down to a half-ounce.
+The early Roman Republic also lacked silver, and during the third century BCE, various cities cast crude bronze coins called aes grave (“heavy bronze”).
+The largest pieces weighed a full Roman pound (about 325 grams), and there was a range of fractions down to a half-ounce.
 Romans were accustomed to using bronze ingots as money, so the inconvenience of these clumsy monsters was relative.

 Each denomination had a characteristic symbol and mark of value.
 The obverse of the one-pound “as” bore the double-faced head of Janus, god of doorways.
 The reverse showed the prow of a warship, with its heavy bronze ram.
-Many of these pieces originate from a large 19th century Italian hoard.
+Many of these pieces originate from a large 19th-century Italian hoard.
 New finds are uncommon, and a controversial agreement with Italy restricts their importation into the US.
-Prices range from US $3500 to over $7500 for exceptional specimens.
+Prices range from $3,500 to over $7,500 for exceptional specimens.

 Baktria, in northern Afghanistan and Tajikstan, was a prosperous Greek kingdom established by successors of Alexander the Great beginning about 250 BCE.
 Little is known about King Eucratides, who ruled Baktria c.
 171-145 BCE.
 He fought the Parthians and conquered parts of northern India.
 He commissioned the largest surviving gold coin struck in antiquity: a 20-stater piece, 58 mm in diameter, weighing 169.2 grams.
 That’s nearly five and a half ounces.
 The unique example was found in 1867 in Bukhara (Uzbekistan), nearly 300 miles northwest of the Baktrian heartland.
 Eventually acquired by Napoleon III, it resides today in the Bibliothéque nationale in Paris.

 On the obverse we see the king in profile, wearing a plumed cavalry helmet.
-On the reverse, the twin heroes Castor and Pollux carry long lances and palm branches and ride prancing horses surrounded by a carelessly lettered inscription: “Great King Eucratides.”
-The Smithsonian in Washington has a similar 15-stater gold piece of Eucratides that most experts regard as a 19th century fantasy.
+On the reverse, the twin heroes Castor and Pollux carry long lances and palm branches and ride prancing horses surrounded by a carelessly lettered inscription that translates to “Great King Eucratides”.
+The Smithsonian in Washington has a similar 15-stater gold piece of Eucratides that most experts regard as a 19th-century fantasy.

 A century after Eucratides was murdered by his own son, another Baktrian king, Amyntas, came to power.
 Almost nothing is known about him, either; one source estimates his reign as c.
 95–90 BCE, another as c.
 85-60 BCE.
 But he issued some of the largest silver coins struck in antiquity: double-dekadrachms 60 mm in diameter, weighing 85 grams.
 The six known examples come from one hoard found in 1946 in Kunduz and they miraculously survived the Taliban years in the vault of the Afghan National Museum.

-On the obverse we see Amyntas with same type of helmet worn by Eucratides.
+On the obverse, we see Amyntas with the same type of helmet worn by Eucratides.
 The reverse shows either an enthroned figure of Zeus or Tyche, goddess of fortune.
 The inscription proclaims “Victorious King Amyntas” but we can only guess at what victory these extraordinary coins commemorate.

 Constantine the Great

 In May 330 CE, to celebrate the foundation of his new capital (which he modestly named for himself) at the ancient city of Byzantium, Constantine the Great issued a series of large silver coins.
 The coins bear an obverse portrait of Constantine that recalls the cold, impassive features of his colossal statue in Rome.
-There are two reverse designs: a seated female figure of “Constantinopolis,” the personification of the new capital city, and a similar figure of Roma, who personified the city of Rome.
+There are two reverse designs: a seated female figure of “Constantinopolis”, the personification of the new capital city, and a similar figure of Roma, who personified the city of Rome.
 These handsome coins were probably presented to favored courtiers by the emperor himself.
-Berk notes “this is the only specific coin that can be placed in the presence of an historic individual.”
+Ancient coin expert Harlan J. Berk notes that “this is the only specific coin that can be placed in the presence of an historic individual.”

 We don’t know what they were called back then, but numismatists call them “five siliqua medallions.”
 A siliqua was based on the weight of a carob seed, only 0.2 grams (today we call it a “carat”).
 The coin contained 17.5 grams of silver, which equaled one gram (five siliquae) of gold in value.
 The regular imperial silver coin of that era, the argenteus, weighed only about 3.5 grams.
 Constantine’s medallions are exactly the weight and size of ancient Greek silver tetradrachms – coins that had not been issued for centuries but were still remembered with pride by the Greek-speaking inhabitants of the Empire.
 This may have been a deliberate choice (Ramskold).

 About 18 examples of this medallion are known – 15 with the Constantinopolis reverse, three with Roma.
-The finest pair reportedly sold for US$125,000 each.
-Lesser specimens in recent auctions have gone for prices ranging from $7000 to $35,000.
+The finest pair reportedly sold for $125,000 each.
+Lesser specimens in recent auctions have gone for prices ranging from $7,000 to $35,000.

 Valentinian and Valens

-Born in 321 CE, Valentinian became emperor on 26 February 364 following the accidental (or deliberate?) death of Emperor Jovian.
-He took control of the west, appointing his brother Valens as co-emperor in the east.
+Born in 321 CE, Valentinian became emperor on February 26, 364 following the accidental (or deliberate?) death of Emperor Jovian.
+Valentinian took control of the West, appointing his brother Valens as co-emperor in the East.